tvdtb/java-ci-docker/README.md

 * agent -> docker  instructs docker to start your build within docker.
 Therefore the docker binaries are built into the image and the appropriate permissions are defined at startup
+  * the --network ci_nw makes the container start in the ci network, so all other containers will be available by their docker-compose service name
 * Only Java is required to build java, maven is downloaded by maven wrapper
 * Maven Settings File are provided as a secret file and passed to maven using `--settings`.
 It contains the nexus credentials